LANE Statement of Purpose

 Consortium membership includes specialists from academic and research libraries based mainly in the northeastern United States that are committed to building and maintaining Latin American studies collections.
 Specialists from European libraries sharing common interests and goals have also joined the consortium.

-Active membership in SALALM(Seminar on the Acquisition of Latin American Library Materials) is a requirement of LANE membership.
-New membership occurs through nominations from existing members or through petition from prospective members.
+New membership occurs through nominations from existing members or through a petition from prospective members.
 A current list of Member Institutions and their representatives can be found here.

 - To identify and develop strategies to collect, acquire, provide access to, and preserve research resources for Latin American studies.